Moe-404/ML-Course-Final-Project/README.md

-# this is the final project for BamboGeeks machine learning course #
+# this is the final project for bamboGeeks machine learning course #